gregkorossy/Android-Support-Preference-V7-Fix/README.md

 > ## Important notice
-> The upcoming version of the support library (26.0.0) drops support for devices with API 13 or lower.
-If your application supports those devices, you'll not be able to upgrade to 26.0.0 (and thus, 26.0.0.0 of this library) unless you drop support, too.
+> The new version of the support library (v25.4.0) does not provide support for the `SwitchCompat` widget below API 14.
+This also means that `SwitchPreferenceCompat` will not be available either.
+If you want target pre-14 devices and use `SwitchPreferenceCompat`, do not upgrade!
+When this bug (because 25.x.x is supposed to be compatible with pre-14 devices) is fixed ([again](https://issuetracker.google.com/issues/37139255)), the lib fix will be updated to include the bugfix.

-# Currently this is the available bugfix (*support library rev. 25.3.1*)
+# Currently this is the available bugfix (*support library rev. 25.4.0*)

 Gradle dependency:
 [ ![Download](https://api.bintray.com/packages/gericop/maven/com.takisoft.fix/images/download.svg) ](https://bintray.com/gericop/maven/com.takisoft.fix/_latestVersion)

 ### Version
-The current version is **25.3.1.1**.
+The current version is **25.4.0.0**.

 > IMPORTANT If you are providing legacy support for users on API 7-8 you should know that the new official support library v24.2.0 dropped support of API 7-8 as it set the minSdk version to 9.
 This *restriction* is overridden by the library, but you also have to override it by adding these to your application's manifest:
 ```xml